 It will be interesting to see results from the U.S. government’s investment programme, as there is still some suspicion that the authorities are perhaps not as supportive of the EV industry as they could be.
 Even though a $36 million investment across more than 20 companies connected with battery technology is certainly a step forward, it is not exactly mind blowing money when you bear in mind the billions of dollars the U.S. government spends protecting its supply of oil.

 It is becoming more evident that battery technology companies need to find a balance between efficiency, cost and the potential environmental impact.
 There has been talk of a near 500 mile journey capacity battery system being tested by IBM but sceptics will say this has been "rumoured" for many years and has yet to emerge into the commercial world.

-Whether or not the relative silence from the battery technology sector today it is due to a lack of progress or perhaps the need for commercial confidentiality is open to debate.
-Every now and again we hear rumours of new technology emerging in the sector, we hear of extended journey capacity in relation to electric vehicles and many are comparing the downward pressure on the cost per kilowatt hour to the development of the microchip.
+Whether or not the relative silence from the battery technology sector today it is due to a lack of progress, or perhaps the need for commercial confidentiality, is open to debate.
+Every now and again we hear rumours of new technology emerging in the sector as well we as extended journey capacity in relation to electric vehicles and many are comparing the downward pressure on the cost per kilowatt hour to the development of the microchip.

 Feeding the EV frenzy

 It does not take much investigating to find a flurry of interest targeted at the electric vehicle industry with governments, private companies and individuals now more aware of this particular mode of transport than ever before.
 The industry needs to remain one step ahead of potential customers offering them new technology today and the promise of more improved technology tomorrow.
 There are some who suggest that 300 mile journey capacity per full battery charge would be enough to tip the balance in favour of the industry, while others are perhaps more focused upon the growing number of electric vehicle fast charging stations emerging.